hassanali1228/hassan/_posts/2024-12-10-invenstory.md

 ---
 layout: post
-title: Invenstory - decentralized inventory tracking
+title: Invenstory - decentralized inventory tracking with WiFi fingerprinting
 date: 2024-12-11
 description:
-tags: project infra
+tags: project
 giscus_comments: true
 related_posts: false
 mermaid:
   enabled: true
 ---

-Making a lean inventory tracking system that will improve with technology.
+Making a lean inventory tracking system that will monotonically imporve with time.

 A warehouse operates as a decentralized system with a shared state.
 Each asset moves inventory independently with a plan agreed upon between all assets.
 An _asset_ here can be a forklift, pallet jack, etc...
 There is a lot of active [research](https://uwaterloo.ca/analytics-optimization-lab/projects/adding-data-analytics-warehouse-logistics) going into how to optimize inventory management in these facilities.
 I will not bore you with collected data and research developments, but will present to you a fun solution to generate the data needed for these optimizations.